SmartAudioTools/serializejson/README.rst

 - can automatically recognize objects in json from keys names and recreate them, without the need of `__class__` key, if passed in recognized_classes.
 - serializejson is easly interoperable outside of the Python ecosystem with this recognition of objects from keys names or with __class__ translation between python and other language classes.
 - dump and load support string path.
-- can iteratively encode (with append) and decode (with iterator) a list in json, which helps saving memory space during the process of serialization et deserialization.
+- can iteratively encode (with append) and decode (with iterator) a list in json, which helps saving memory space during the process of serialization and deserialization.

 .. warning::